 A: The Amala Foundation is headquartered in Austin, Texas.
 Although most of our youth programs take place in Austin, we have programs in 5 countries and four states.

-Q: HOW MANY FULL TIME EMPLOYEES DOES AMALA HAVE?
+Q: HOW MANY EMPLOYEES DOES AMALA HAVE?

 Q: IS THE AMALA FOUNDATION AFFILIATED WITH A PARTICULAR RELIGION?